PrefectHQ/prefect/docs/tutorials/virtual-environments.md

 prefect deployment run my-flow/example
 ```

-You should see output from the agent as the flow run is submitted and run in your conda environment.
+You should see output from the agent in your terminal as the flow run is submitted and run.

 ## Specifying environment paths